NothingAG/constitution/constitution.md

 The governance process is enacted in governance meetings.

-The interpreter of a circle is responsible for scheduling governance meetings.
+The facilitator of a circle is responsible for scheduling governance meetings.
 In addition to any regular, recurring governance meetings the interpreter schedules, the interpreter is responsible for scheduling additional special governance meetings promptly upon request of any circle member.
 The facilitator is responsible for leading all governance meetings.

 #### 4.3.1 ATTENDANCE

 All circle members are entitled to fully participate in all governance meetings of a circle.
-A circle may only conduct its governance process in a meeting if the interpreter has given all circle members reasonable advance notice that a governance meeting will be held, including its time and location.
+A circle may only conduct its governance process in a meeting if the facilitator has given all circle members reasonable advance notice that a governance meeting will be held, including its time and location.

 In addition, a circle member may invite one additional person, if that person is needed to process a specific tension.
 The invited participant then becomes a circle member for the duration of that governance meeting.
 No one else is allowed to participate in a circle's governance meetings unless explicitly invited by a policy of the circle.